 The deal they offer, and how much you pay, is based on the make and model you choose, how many miles you will do and how long you will keep the car.

-The car remains the property of the finance company throughout, but as brand new cars quickly depreciate in value – accelerated further with time and higher-than-average mileage – when you hand it back it will be worth much less.
+The car remains the property of the finance company throughout, but as a brand new car quickly depreciates in value – accelerated further with time and higher-than-average mileage – it will be worth much less when you hand it back.

 Most leasing companies sell the car on after you return it, so the leasing pricing model works by charging you an amount that covers the loss in depreciation (that's the price it bought the car for, minus what it predicts it can sell the vehicle for after the agreed term).
 It'll add on a bit for profit too.